\n

 If you have spent more than a day writing Python, you have seen this error.
 It arrives without ceremony, usually at the worst possible moment, and reads something like: AttributeError: 'NoneType' object has no attribute 'append'.
 The AttributeError is one of the most frequently encountered exceptions in the Python language.
 It fires every time you try to access an attribute — a method, a property, a variable — on an object that does not have it.
 That sounds simple, but the causes run deep.
 They range from a one-character typo to a fundamental misunderstanding of how Python resolves attribute lookups at runtime.
-This article breaks the error apart.
-We will walk through the interpreter's attribute resolution chain, examine the dunder methods that control it, look at the Python Enhancement Proposals (PEPs) that have shaped how AttributeError behaves and is reported, and work through real code scenarios that produce the error — along with real fixes.
+This article takes the error apart completely.
+We walk through the interpreter's attribute resolution chain, examine the dunder methods that control it, cover all nine causes including __slots__ and type drift, look at the Python Enhancement Proposals that have shaped how AttributeError behaves, work through two real-world debugging scenarios, and show you how to control attribute access in your own classes.
 No hand-waving.
 No copy-paste band-aids.

 How Python Resolves Attributes Under the Hood